mlange-42/git-igitt/README.md

 **Branching models**

+By default, git-igitt assumes the `git-graph` branching model.
+To change the branching model in the application, press `M`.
+You can then set the model for the current session with `Enter`, or permanently for the repository with `P`.

-Run git-graph with a specific model, e.g. `simple`:
+Alternatively, start git-graph with a specific model, e.g. `simple`:

 ```
 git-igitt --model simple
 ```

-Alternatively, set the model for the repository in the current path permanently:
+Or set the model for the repository in the current path permanently:

 ```
 git-igitt model simple